 Table 3 presents the distribution of the number of price changes reported by firms in surveys.
 In most countries, the majority of companies state that they adjust prices once or less than once a year (median country: 68.5% of firms) and only a small fraction report that they change prices once a quarter or more often (median country: 14.0% of firms).
-The mean duration of price changes is generally around one year (median country: 11.8 months).
-Thus, survey data confirm that there is substantial price stickiness.
+The mean duration of price changes is generally around one year (median country: 11.1 months).
+Thus, survey responses by firms confirm the result from quantitative data that there is substantial price stickiness10.

-The low frequency of price adjustment that is observed in every country and with different data sources is clear evidence against some models proposed in the literature (see table 12), which predict that prices should change continuously (i.e. frequency: 100%).
+The low frequency of price adjustment that is observed in every country and with different data sources is clear evidence against some models proposed in the literature (see Table 2), which predict that prices should change continuously (i.e. frequency: 100%).
 For instance, sticky contract or information models, such as Lucas (1972), Fischer (1977), Mankiw and Reis (2002), Carvalho (2005), Reis (2006) or Maćkowiack and Wiederholt (2007) imply continuous price adjustment.
 This is also the case for models with convex costs of adjustment, such as Rotemberg (1982) or Kozicki and Tinsley (2002).
 Other models that rely on some sort of widespread and automatic indexation mechanism, such as Christiano et al. (2005) or Smets and Wouters (2003), also imply that prices change every period.
-As stressed by Woodford (2007) and Angeloni et al. (2006), indexation models contradict the empirical regularity that price changes are not frequent.
+As stressed by Woodford (2007a) and Angeloni et al. (2006), indexation models contradict11 the empirical regularity that price changes are not frequent.